Lewes, England

 Dates and Schedule

-- Over the course of the three-week program, the students will work with Ms. Boyle and Iona University professor Adam Arenson, Ph.D., for several hours each day, Monday-Thursday, on designing and implementing the exhibit while getting to know the history and present-day life of Lewes.
-They will reside at the University of Sussex in their summer housing, where there will also be social events, dining options, and other activities.
+- Over the course of the three-week program, the students will work with Ms. Boyle and Iona University professor Adam Arenson, Ph.D., each day from roughly 9 a.m. to 2 p.m., Monday–Thursday, on designing and implementing the exhibit while getting to know the history and present-day life of Lewes.
+There will also be a required trip to museums in London on a Friday or Sunday, and the Bull House celebration on Saturday, July 4.
+Students will reside nearby in summer housing on campus at the University of Sussex where there will also be social events, a market and dining options, and other activities.
+Students will also interact at he University of Sussex with other students from around the world, for networking, building community, and learning about the history of southern England.
+Learn more about student life at the Summer School program here.
+Students should expect an academic experience focused on public history initiatives through Bull House, rather than a department on a college campus.

 Costs

-- Thanks to the generous support of philanthropist and book collector Sid Lapidus, the ITPS is able to fund most costs of the program, including housing and activities at the University of Sussex, flights to and from London, transportation to and from London Heathrow Airport to the University of Sussex, transportation to and from the University of Sussex to Bull House (a ten-minute train that is walking distance from each location; any further accessibility needs will be accommodated); and a $500 stipend for food and incidentals.
+- Thanks to the generous support of philanthropist and book collector Sid Lapidus, the ITPS is able to fund most costs of the program, including housing and activities at the University of Sussex, flights to and from London, transportation to and from a London airport to the University of Sussex, transportation to and from the University of Sussex to Bull House (via a bus or train that is walking distance from each location; any further accessibility needs will be accommodated)

 - Students are responsible for the following fees.
 Please note that a tuition fee may also apply for the course credit.